 Candidate committee fundraiser invitation example

-When a campaign solicits contributions through public communications, or on a campaign website, it must include a clear and conspicuous notice on the solicitation stating that it was authorized and paid for by the campaign.
+When a campaign solicits contributions through public communications, or on a campaign website or internet application, it must include a clear and conspicuous notice on the solicitation stating that it was authorized and paid for by the campaign.

 Fundraiser invitation example